Imperial Bedroom: Side one

 The opening track, "Beyond Belief", evokes 1960s psychedelia and utilises an unusual song structure, wherein there is melodic contrast from section-to-section and the chorus does not appear until the track's outro, to describe a tense relationship study between two mutually mismatched forces.
 Providing commentary on the confused state of the world, the song sets up a recurring theme where people do not learn from their mistakes.
 Gouldstone comments that while Costello had previous acted as an observer or outsider, with "Beyond Belief" he now acts in a more positive role than playing a cynical observer.
 AllMusic's Bill Janovitz viewed the track's use of vocal layering, effects and instrumentation as resembling and predating techniques of sampling and looping before their widespread use in rock.
 "Tears Before Bedtime" returns to the "marital claustrophobia" of numerous Get Happy!! tracks, concerning a dysfunctional relationship where the characters have given up hope that the fighting will end.
 Perone finds the song evidence of Costello's continued development in aligning moods of the words and music.

 "Shabby Doll" is an exploration of the feelings of anger and hate that come with rejection.
 Taking its title from an old cabaret poster Costello saw in a hotel dining room, (Note: Costello recalled John Lennon using a carnival poster as the basis for the Beatles' "Being for the Benefit of Mr. Kite!"
-(1967) and wanted to the same for one of his own compositions.) the male character describes his female lover as a "shabby doll"—meaning she was once glamorous but is now past her prime—but by the end of the song, the role have reversed and he becomes the "shabby doll".
+(1967) and wanted to do the same for one of his own compositions.) the male character describes his female lover as a "shabby doll"—meaning she was once glamorous but is now past her prime—but by the end of the song, the role have reversed and he becomes the "shabby doll".
 Like other album tracks, the song displays the artist's acknowledgement of distributing blame evenly between men and women that began on Trust.
 Its themes of betrayal are aided by the tension-building instrumentation of the Attractions.
 "The Long Honeymoon" is a tale of infidelity that employs a Latin-type groove, jazz and lounge inflections on piano and French cabaret-style accordion.
 Perone likens its arrangement to a 1940s/1950s torch song.
 Its instrumental middle section boasts a rare guitar solo from Costello.
 Gouldstone compares its themes to the Trust numbers "Big Sister's Clothes" and "Shot With His Own Gun".